weberBen/Work-time-allocation-generator/Readme.md

 > You can find the legal constraints for France [here](https://www.economie.gouv.fr/entreprises/heures-supplementaires-salaries-prive).

-See all the options to match your legal constraints like matching a maximum average week hours over multiple consecutive weeks, or a maximum number of overtime hour in the whole year.
+See all the options to match your legal constraints like matching a maximum average week hours over multiple consecutive weeks, or a maximum number of overtime hours in the whole year.

 ## Usage